The Police Report Becomes the Model's Memory

 First, preserve the officer's independent recollection.
 Before seeing an AI draft, officers should record their own account of what they perceived, believed, and did.
 The model can assist later clerical formatting only after the human memory record exists.

-Second, save every draft.
-The initial AI output, each edited version, the source transcript, the final report, the model version, and relevant settings should be retained under evidence and records rules.
-Deleting the first draft should be treated as a governance failure, not a feature.
+Second, save every draft and edit state.
+The initial AI output, each edited version or versioned diff, the source transcript, the final report, the model version, and relevant settings should be retained under evidence and records rules.
+First-draft-only retention is not enough for high-stakes reports, and deleting the first draft should be treated as a governance failure, not a feature.

 Third, distinguish recording evidence from officer perception.
-Reports should mark whether a fact came from body-camera audio, officer memory, witness statement, later review of video, dispatch record, database query, or AI-generated synthesis.
+Reports should mark whether a fact came from body-camera audio, officer memory, post-incident narration, typed model context, witness statement, later review of video, dispatch record, database query, or AI-generated synthesis.

 Fourth, disclose AI use to defendants and courts.
 Any report drafted with generative AI should carry a durable disclosure that survives copying into downstream records.
 Defense counsel should not have to guess whether a report was model-assisted.